 | Acoustic / Singer-songwriter | Acoustic | Balanced mid-range, natural tone |

-According to Apple’s headphone audio guide, you can also fine-tune audio through Headphone Accommodations for a more personalized result.
-That’s covered in the next section.
+According to Apple’s headphone audio guide, Headphone Accommodations gives you even more control for a personalized tuning.
+That’s covered next.

 #Headphone Accommodations: The Hidden Sound Adjuster